It’s been a while coming, this one.

 Since the launch of our original Bathtub Gin almost exactly one year ago, we’ve sold a huge number of bottles worldwide, and it’s fair to say that the critical reception has been pretty darned fantastic.

 For those of you who are unfamiliar with the concept, Bathtub Gin is a compounded gin made from botanicals, as opposed to essences, meaning that the flavour is derived from soaking the botanicals in the spirit (and not then re-distilling it).
 As far as we know, this is the only gin in the world to employ this slightly curious method of manufacture – the result of which is a clean, fresh-tasting gin with a very slight natural tint to it.
-As those of you who’ve tried ‘normal’ Bathtub will know, the image below (of the Navy Strength Gin) is substantially darker in hue, due to its production method.
+As those of you who’ve tried ‘normal’ Bathtub will know, the Navy Strength Gin is substantially darker in hue due to its production method.
 More on this below.

-Since the launch of the original bathtub gin, we’ve turned out a number of supplements to the range – from the short-lived Sloe Gin (sold out pretty quickly and we have to wait for next sloe season to get more), to the Martinez-Cocktail-Friendly Old Tom Gin, a matured, cask-aged version, and even a Summer Fruit Cup made with cold-distilled botanicals.
+Since the launch of the original bathtub gin, we’ve turned out a number of supplements to the range – from our Sloe Gin to the Martinez-Cocktail-Friendly Old Tom Gin, a matured, cask-aged version, and even a Summer Fruit Cup made with cold-distilled botanicals.

 The story goes that the reason the Navy would specify a strength of 57% abv is that this is the strength at which gunpowder would still ignite (and be useful) were the gin to be accidentally spilled on it.
 It’s worth noting two things here:

 The ship had a complement of 800-odd, who would be at sea for many months at a time (let’s take 6 months as an example).
 The Daily Rum ration in the 17th Century was half a pint, twice a day (no, really…) meaning a rum usage of approximately 450 litres per day for the ship.
-Over the course of a six month voyage, specifying rum at 57% abv would therefore save somewhere between 24,000 and 34,000 litres of room over the course of a 6-month voyage**.
+For a six-month voyage, specifying rum at 57% abv would therefore save somewhere between 24,000 and 34,000 litres of room for a 6-month voyage**.

-So – enough blathering on – and on to how we actually make this marvellous liquid.
+So, enough blathering on.
+On to how we actually make this marvellous liquid.

-What we did therefore was to take the botanicals, and as well as increasing the quantity (over and above the increase in concentration), we changed the manner in which they are steeped.
+What we did, therefore, was to take the botanicals, and as well as increasing the quantity (over and above the increase in concentration), we changed how they are steeped.
 Every individual botanical seed/pod/berry is crushed open by hand before being added to the spirit, and instead of infusing for 24 hours, they are left in the spirit for only one hour.

 For the packaging, rather than mess with a formula that works, we’ve simply added a Naval ‘White Ensign’ Flag behind the same carboy illustration used on the original Bathtub Gin.

-So – without further ado – can we present to you the newest addition to Professor Cornelius Ampleforth’s Stable – Bathtub Gin – Navy Strength:
+So – without further ado – Bathtub Gin – Navy Strength.

 Palate: Huge, mouth-filling, oily and complex.
-The initial burst of flavour comes courtesy of the spices – Cardamom, Cinnamon, then follows the Citrus and Juniper backbone, before settling into a wonderful melange of that Coriander and Clove combination.
+The initial burst of flavour comes courtesy of the spices – cardamom and cinnamon – then follows the citrus and juniper backbone before settling into a wonderful melange of that coriander and clove combination.
 Absolutely fantastic.

 Finish: Incredibly long and lingering, with the cinnamon and clove jostling for position for literally minutes after the initial sip.